willjbrown88/geomag_wdc_web_app_interface/README.md

 which will install this project as a dependecy to fetch WDC data on demand.

 ## Installation
-The package can be installed from the Python Package Index PyPI with `pip install geomag-wdc-web-app-interface`.
+The latest official release of the package can be installed from the Python Package Index PyPI with
+`pip install geomag-wdc-web-app-interface`.

-The package can also be obtained directly from git with:
+The latest working version of the package can also be installed directly from git with:
 `pip install git+https://github.com/willjbrown88/geomag_wdc_web_app_interface.git`

 ## Usage